-1 Motion diagrams: horizontal motion
+1 Motion diagrams: car slowing and accelerating

 A car moves to the right.
-For an initial period it slows down and after that it speeds up.
+Earlier in its motion it slows down and later it speeds up.
 Which of the following (choose one) best represents its location as time passes?
+(131F2022)

 Briefly explain your choice.